-The Gage Homestead, built in 1796, captures the way of life during the early 19th century.
+Experience a guided tour of this early 19th century homestead, Battlefield House Museum & Park once home to the Gage family.
 The Gages worked the land with their ten children and became a strong voice in the hamlet of Stoney Creek.
-During the War of 1812, the family fled to the cellar as the Battle of Stoney Creek raged outside.
-The Battlefield Monument, stands as a symbol of peace and commemorates those soldiers who died on June 6, 1813.
-Nestled under the Niagara Escarpment, this historic site is located on 32 acres of park land linking it to the Bruce Trail, Canada’s oldest and longest footpath.
+During the War of 1812, the family retreated to their cellar as the Battle of Stoney Creek raged outside.
+The 100-foot-high Battlefield Monument stands as a symbol of peace and commemorates those soldiers who died on June 6, 1813.
+Nestled under the scenic Niagara Escarpment, Battlefield House Museum & Park encompasses 32 acres of parkland divided by Battlefield Creek.

 Don't miss the Re-enactment of the Battle of Stoney Creek the first weekend of June - declared one of Ontario’s top 100 events by Festivals and Events Ontario!

 Learn more about the history of the site, including the Gage House, the Nash-Jackson House and the Battlefield Monument by visiting the Friends of Battlefield House website.

 Battlefield House Museum & Park has been selected for the 2016 Certificate of Excellence, reflecting the consistently great reviews earned on TripAdvisor.

 Regular admission rates and hours of operation apply to all events unless otherwise indicated.

 - $7 for adults ages 18 to 59

 - $6 for seniors ages 60 and above

 - $6 for students ages 13 to 17.
 Students must show valid student ID.

 - $5 for children ages 6 to 12